CarletonComputerScienceSociety/website/content/resources/articles/reducing-second-year-workload.md

 related:
 - should-you-take-z-section
 ---

+**NOTE:** _These suggestions are primarily for **Bachelor of Computer Science** students.
+If you're a **Bachelor of Cybersecurity** student, you are encouraged to follow the course pattern for your admit year found [here](https://carleton.ca/scs/current-students/bachelor-of-cybersecurity/bcyber-courses-and-registration/#:~:text=a%20payment.-,Course%20Patterns,-It%20is%20recommended), and to consult with an academic advisor (bcyber.ug.advisor@carleton.ca) to plan any changes you'd like to make to that pattern._

 Strategically selecting courses in your first year can significantly lighten your second-year workload.
 One popular option is taking the COMP 1405/1406-Z section, and we've put together a [full guide](/resources/articles/should-you-take-z-section/) to help you decide if it's the right fit for you.